← Back to BlogDigital Safety

 • Install ParentalEdge on their devices for scam protection

-• Have the conversation — explain these scams calmly
+• Have the conversation — explain these scams calmly, without making them feel foolish

 • Set up emergency contacts they can call if confused